 In such a setting, it is easy to end up pent-up.
 And the more pent-up we are the more difficult it is to relax.

 Movies are a release if they are teary, scary or action packed, as can screaming in a sports or concert setting.
 A loud, laughing time with friends can help too, and tears are amazingly cathartic.

-If you don’t have enough cathartic events in your life, or if the thought of release just appeals to you, consider having a good, old-fashioned tantrum.
+If you do not have enough cathartic events in your life, or if the thought of release just appeals to you, consider having a good, old-fashioned tantrum.

 I know you are too old, and tantrums were probably a big No!
 No! even when you were the right age; but we are just looking at this, right?
 No commitments in sight.